iNavFlight/inav-configurator/README.md

 ### Running with debug | Inspector

-To be able to open Inspector, you will need SDK flavours of NW.js
+To be able to open Inspector, you will need SDK flavors of NW.js

 `npm install nw@0.61.0 --nwjs_build_type=sdk`